 Keeping your backyard and outdoor areas well-groomed can reduce fleas in your pets and, therefore, your home.
 Pet owners should perform flea checks on their pets and regularly bathe and groom them.

 More than 20 ant species are known to infest homes, schools, and businesses.
 Although ants may seem like just a nuisance pest, they can pose real threats such as food contamination and property damage.
-Our spring cleaning tip for keeping ants out of your home is to seal all cracks and crevices that allow entry into your home.
+One of our spring cleaning tips for keeping ants out of your home is to seal all cracks and crevices that allow entry into your home.
 Prevent ants from getting into your kitchen by disposing of trash and keeping all sweets in closed containers.

 Call A Professional For Spring Pests In Las Vegas

 If you find yourself with a pest infestation that you can’t eradicate on your own, call Anver Pest Control.
-We will inspect your home for free and give you a customized pest control plan that will guarantee a pest-free home.
-Call us today for a free quote!
+We will inspect your home for free and give you a customized home pest control plan that will guarantee a pest-free house.
+Call us today to learn more about our Las Vegas pest control plans or to request a free quote!